CN1998Ft/text_editor/README.md

 Started on: 2025-08-15 20:23

 The aim of this project is to understand how does a text editor function inside the terminal.
-Also, it is for me to practice with C/C++ as I am bad at it.
+Also, it is for me to practice with C as I am bad at it.

 ----
 ## LICENSE